Skip to main content

 Agent has no Twilio credentialsThe agent is configured but its twilio_account_sid / twilio_auth_token are missing

-Claude returned an empty responseRare — usually a transient API issue, no message is sent
+The agent returned an empty responseRare — usually a transient API issue, no message is sent

 Twilio rejected the sendCarrier issue, invalid number format, etc. Logged for review.